gutierrezps/mips-on-quartus-ii/README.md

 # MIPS on Quartus II

 Multicycle MIPS microarchitecture on Quartus II 13.0sp1, focused on Terasic DE0 Development board.

 The multicycle microarchitecture is based on chapter 7 of Harris' *Digital Design and Computer Architecture*.
+See [doc/mips.md](doc/mips.md) for details.

 ## Requirements